heptastar/HitTechLibrary/README.md

 - sidebar-> Storage & Databases-> D1 SQL Database-> libdb2-> Tables-> users-> ... -> update-> userrank NEEDS TO BE CHANGED TO 3
 - user admin@qq.com with pwd 122 to login at URL: https://main.YOUR-ASSIGNED-DOMAINNAME.pages.dev
 - BY HERE ALL IS DONE!
 ENJOY!

+## Contact
+- this project is continuous dev and maintained by [Heptastar Intelligent Tech](www.hit2023.com), contact us.